Heading up to the Arizona Science Center for the day? You've come to the right place!

 The Arizona Science Center is (mostly) indoors with heating in the winter and air-conditioning in the summer.

-Water bottles.
-Possibly a picnic lunch.
+Bring a water bottle and a picnic lunch (if desired).
 See below for details about dining options.

 CREATE at Arizona Science Center has one main restroom location in the lobby, approximately 20 feet from the CREATE information desk.